-Everton moved swiftly and quietly to wrap up the acquisition of Tarashaj in January 2016, a 20-year-old forward who is largely unknown in England but is highly regarded in his native Switzerland where some commentators feel he is a better prospect than Xherdan Shaqiri at the same age.
+Everton moved swiftly and quietly to wrap up the acquisition of Shani Tarashaj in January 2016, a 20-year-old forward who was largely unknown in England but highly regarded in his native Switzerland where some commentators felt he was a better prospect than Xherdan Shaqiri at the same age.

-The Blues signed him for a reported £3m fee and secured him on a four-and-a-half-year contract before loaning him back to Grasshopper Zurich for the remainder of the season, a condition of the deal that would allow Tarashaj to complete his national service.
+The Blues signed him for a reported £3m fee and secured him on a 4½-year contract before loaning him back to Grasshopper Zurich for the remainder of the 2015-16 season, a condition of the deal that would allow Tarashaj to complete his national service.

 Tarashaj made his debut for Grasshopper in 2014 but his career in their first team didn't ignite until earlier this season when he scored five goals in four starts.
 That earned him a new four-year contract in September and attracted the attention of Everton's chief scout, Kevin Reeves, as well as the likes of Juventus and Inter Milan.

 "I first found out Everton were interested two or three months ago and now I am here," Tarashaj told evertontv after penning his new deal with the Toffees.

 "For me that is the the best thing about Mr Martinez wanting me – his belief in young players.

 "I heard that he was a good manager and works well with young players individually

 – this is what I want to make me a better player."